ampproject/amphtml/contributing/building-an-amp-extension.md

 ## A word on contributing

-We suggest opening an “Intent to Implement” GitHub issue for your extension as early as you can, so we can advise on next steps or provide early feedback on the implementation or naming.
+We suggest opening an "Intent to Implement" GitHub issue for your extension as early as you can, so we can advise on next steps or provide early feedback on the implementation or naming.
 See [CONTRIBUTING.md for more details](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md).